Gloria Trevi changes her clothes in front of her fans… and on stage

 It should be remembered that in August of this year, the singer went viral when her skirt went up during her concert in Puerto Rico while giving a message about how difficult the legal process was to get to Isla del Encanto.

 “I’m going to tell you a little about what we’ve been through this week, oh!
 You’re lowering my skirt and I was selling myself.
-Hey, bring me the shoes and bring me the belt,” the artist told one of the production guys. while he arranged her clothes.
+Hey, bring me the shoes and bring me the belt,” said the artist to one of the production guys. while he arranged her clothes.